From Trolling to Deepfakes: The Online War Against Women Journalists

 Example:

-France: Nassira El Moaddem faced repeated attacks from far-right groups, including racist online harassment that intensified after far-right media amplified the hate.
+France: Journalist Nassira El Moaddem faced repeated attacks from far-right groups, including racist online harassment that intensified after far-right media amplified the hate.

 Unidentified or private individuals with high profiles can incite trolling against journalists based on their reporting.